Habib-0/Graph-Editor/client/README.txt

-1. I am planning to create a Graph Editor for my assignment.
-I have chosen to start with TypeScript, React.js, and the React Flow library.
+Project Overview

+Iam building a Graph Editor using TypeScript,React js,and the React flow libary.
+The purpose of this tool is to visualize edit,and mange graphs interactively.

 I began by adding nodes and edges only in my front-end as an array, and I was able to see my nodes and edges.